 In Maryland, like most states, employment is “at will,” meaning that an employer can terminate (or refuse to hire) an employee for most reasons, so long as the termination (or refusal to hire) is not based upon a reason that is specifically prohibited by law or against the public policy of Maryland.
 Both Federal and Maryland law prohibit employers from taking an adverse employment action against an employee based upon the employee’s race, gender, age (if employee is at least 40 years old), disability, serious health condition (of yourself or family member), sexual orientation, pregnancy, and religion.
-Similarly, employers cannot knowingly allow their employees to be subjected to a hostile work environment based upon such traits.
+Similarly, employers generally cannot knowingly allow their employees to be subjected to a hostile work environment based upon such traits.
 In addition, with respect to an employee’s religion or disability, an employer may have a duty to accommodate the employee’s religion or disability (if such an accommodation can be accomplished without imposing an undue burden upon the employer).
-It is also unlawful for an employer to retaliate against an employee because the employee has exercised his/her rights under the law.
+It may also be unlawful for an employer to retaliate against an employee because the employee has exercised his/her rights under the law.
 If you are an employer, the existence of effective anti-discrimination polices (and objective disciplinary procedures) can often be a key factor in limiting liability for alleged discrimination.
-If you are an employee, it is important that you exercise your rights in a timely manner and in accordance with the requirements set forth under the law, since failure to do so can result in an employee losing his/her right to bring a legitimate claim against the employer.

 Employment Contracts and Non-Compete/Non-Solicitation Agreements